gciolli/pgwtc/pgwtc-README.md

      BWV846 | alto |   1:1.500 | C      | c'8 d'8 e'8 f'8. g'32 f'32 e'8 a'8 d'8 g'8 ~ g'16 a'16 g'16 f'16 e'16
     (1 row)

+The subjects are displayed in a more conventional music notation in the `doc/pgwtc-subjects.lb.pdf` file.
+If you have Lilypond installed, you can build it automatically as follows:

+    make -C doc

 ## Subject Occurrences

 The `pgwtc.subject_occurrences_pretty` view exposes the occurrences of